Oh yes, we found hella fun and totally free things to do in Singapore. You'll want to bookmark this one!

 11. Make your day brighter by helping out those in need.
 Whatever your choice of charity may be, there are plenty of volunteering opportunities in Singapore where you can earn karma points and have tons of fun.

 12. How about a one-way trip to hell?
 Bizarre theme park Haw Par Villa is known for its depiction of the Ten Courts of Hell – think grim statues and dioramas.
 We can’t get enough!

 13. Believe it or not, there’s as much greenery as concrete in this skyscraper-filled city.
-Get in touch with mother nature or enjoy a picnic at our picturesque parks.
+Get in touch with mother nature or enjoy a picnic at our picturesque secret parks.

 16. Gillman Barracks is the perfect spot for art appreciation.
-With over 10 art galleries housed in colonial barracks, this is the go-to destination for those seeking a dose of contemporary art.
+With art galleries housed in colonial barracks, this is the go-to destination for those seeking a dose of contemporary art.
 Check out the website for events such as the popular Art After Dark.

 17. Put on your hiking shoes and be one with nature at the many walking trails in Singapore.
 Our fave is MacRitchie Reservoir Park because of the Treetop Walk, an aerial walkway that gives you a bird’s eye view of the forest canopy.
 We also love Dairy Farm Nature Walk and the Southern Ridges!
 Check our full guide to hiking in Singapore for more.

 18. Singapore is a cosmo city and sometimes you can get caught up in the hustle and bustle of it.
 So take a step back and visit the city’s last surviving village to experience quiet kampong life.

 19. The Japanese Cemetery Park might not be the first thing on your mind when you’re looking for free things to do in Singapore, but trust us, it’s very Instagram-friendly (think sakura season in the tropics).